robertbraeutigam/scan/README.md

 time in its own context.
 For example a Data Packet for year-end summary data may only advance once a year and send the same Data for the whole year.

+Note also, that because of the Resolution Principle the Device must immediately send the newest data value upon receiving a Data Request.
+This may involve taking an immediate measurement, or may involve sending a cached value from memory.

 #### INVOKE RESPONSE (03)

 Indicate the rate the given command can be invoked.